lhbikos/ReCenterPsychStats/docs/10-MixedANOVA.md

 big <- readRDS("ReC.rds")
 ```

-The SRPed (traditional pedagogy) variable is an average of the items on that scale.
+The SRPed (socially responsive pedagogy) variable is an average of the items on that scale.
 I will first create that variable.

 ```r